-The competition for heating and cooling repairs is fierce!
-We hear this constantly but know that we can’t advise our clients on a single silver bullet to make them come out on top.
-(In fact, no one can, so run far from anyone who assures you otherwise.)
-However, after decades of experience as HVAC SEO specialists, we know that it takes many little things, done really, really well to help improve Google rankings and get your phone ringing daily.
-One of those “little things”: online review sites, which often considered citations.
+The HVAC industry is fiercely competitive.
+However, there’s not a single silver bullet to make your company succeed online.
+However, after decades of experience as HVAC SEO specialists, HVAC Webmasters knows that it takes many little things, done well to help improve Google rankings and get your phone ringing daily.
+One of those “little things” is online review sites.

-#1: Google My Business (GMB)
+1) Google My Business (GMB)

-Google’s Got The Hook Up On Great Business Tools for HVAC Pros
+Google Business Tools for HVAC Pros

 Pro Tip: Respond To Yelp Reviews From HVAC Customers

 Getting Good Reviews For HVAC Services

 For Facebook specifically, you have the benefit of a more engaged user than you’d find on Google, for example.
 The billions of Facebook users spend a lot of time on the social network every day, so don’t hesitate to post every so often a request for existing customers to post a review.
 And if you’re trying to build up reviews on Yelp versus Facebook, tell them!
 It’s perfectly acceptable to make it known that you’re trying to bolster your brand reputation on a given site, but the key is to provide a link to make it as easy as possible for an existing customer to help you out.
-Don’t make them search or you’ll likely lose that willing participant.
+Please don’t make them search, or you’ll likely lose that willing participant.

-Other Citation Sites for Heating and Cooling Repairs Worth Using
+Other Citation Sites for Heating and Cooling Repairs